jnoc/telegram-username-checker/README.md

 Obtain api `id` and `hash` here: https://core.telegram.org/api/obtaining_api_id

+If you have a question about the rate limit read here https://github.com/jnoc/telegram-username-checker/issues/2#issuecomment-653112868
 ## Installation

 1. Download the zip or clone the repository with Git to your machine.